LeonardoTM99/Unity-Suika-Clone/README.md

 # Unity-Suika-Clone
-This is a task I made for an internship opportunity.
-It's a Unity made clone of the game Suika!
+Project made for learning purposes.
+It's a Suika Clone!